 All that said, I think Lincecum still has the stuff to be able to bound back.
 He can still get batters out (as evidenced by his K rate) but he needs to make an adjustment when runners are on.
 If he does, the old Lince is back.

 Hanson is OK.
 Compared to his previous three seasons, he has a lower K/9, higher BB/9, and is giving up more HRs.
 He has been lucky as far as his BABIP and strand rate go.
 His FIP is 4.77.
 I'd expect he stays at the level he is on, possibly gets a tad worse.

 IF you aren't in the top 2-3 teams (or close to it), I would make the trade for Lincecum.
 If he bounces back he will be GOLD come H2H playoff time too (he gets to pitch in all those large NL West parks, other than Coors).

-Users browsing this forum: Vlaj and 9 guests
+Users browsing this forum: BBguru, Jase44 and 8 guests